evannsm/MoralesCuadrado_ACC2024/README.md

 # MoralesCuadrado_ACC2024

+Videos of the quadrotor flying may be seen at:

 ## Preliminary
 1. Follow the instructions ([here](https://docs.px4.io/main/en/ros/ros2_comm.html)) to set up the PX4 Autopilot Stack, ROS2, Micro XRCE-DDS Agent & Client, and build a ROS2 workspace with the necessary px4 communication repos
 2. In the same workspace with the communication folders as above, go to the /src/ folder and clone this repository